chestercodes/chester.codes/content/posts/026-2019-12-25-automating-dotnet-versioning-synver/post.md

 ### --magnitude and --bump

-The `--magnitude` command takes two paths and returns the version magnitude of the change.
+The `--magnitude` command takes source and target paths and returns the magnitude of the version change.

 ```
-synver --magnitude path/to/first.dll path/to/second.dll
+synver --magnitude path/to/source.dll path/to/target.dll

 Major
 ```

-The `--bump` command takes the current version number, two paths and returns the new version number, according to the syntax change.
+The `--bump` command takes the current version number, source and target paths and returns the new version number, according to the syntax change.

 ```
-synver --bump 1.2.3 path/to/first.dll path/to/second.dll
+synver --bump 1.2.3 path/to/source.dll path/to/target.dll

 2.0.0
 ```

 ## Library API as text

-The commands can take paths to `.dll` files as arguments, but it can be tricky to get a previous version of the `.dll` file to be used with the tool.
-Luckily Syntactic Versioning can also use text files to determine differences.
+The commands can take paths to `.dll` files as arguments, but it can be tricky to get a previous version of a library `.dll`.
+Luckily Syntactic Versioning can also use text files produced by the `--surface-of` command to determine differences.

-The `--surface-of` and `--diff` commands can also output their results to a file using the `--output` argument.
+The `--surface-of` and `--diff` commands can output their results to a file using the `--output` argument.
 To write the lson representation of the built `MyProject.dll` to the file `MyProject.lson`, `synver` can be called with:

 ```